sebas2464/T2_SmarlLab_uav_formations/README.md

-## UAV Formation Control Project

-This project enables the control of a drone fleet in a leader-follower architecture.
-The leader drone follows a predefined route, while the follower drones maintain a specific formation relative to the leader throughout the journey.
+This project builds upon the functionalities provided by the [UAV_control API](https://github.com/Project-GrADyS/uav_control/tree/main) by implementing a practical example that uses its endpoints to control a fleet of drones.
+The leader drone follows a predefined route, and the followers maintain specific formations relative to the leader throughout the mission.

 ---

 ### How It Works

 1. **Launching the System:**
-   - Run the program using:
+   - Run the program with the following command:
      ```bash
      python3 main.py --n <number_of_drones> --formation <formation_name>
      ```